-4. Key Principles
+4. Key Princples

-- always see the child/young person first and consider what life is like for them, maintaining a culture of vigilance. - provide support and intervention at the earliest possible opportunity in the least intrusive way in accordance with the Effective Support Framework. - have conversations, build relationships and maintain professional curiosity. - focus on securing improved outcomes for children/young people. - build a culture of openness and transparency where all staff are able to demonstrate understanding of their role and responsibility to safeguard and promote the welfare of children/young people. - every child/young person is entitled to a rich and rounded curriculum. - when issues arise, Head Teachers/Principals should speak out, addressing them internally where possible and engaging in a multi-agency response when required in accordance with interagency procedures.
+- always see the child/young person first and consider what life is like for them, maintaining a culture of vigilance. - provide support and intervention at the earliest possible opportunity in the least intrusive way in accordance with the Effective Support Framework. - have conversations, build relationships and maintain professional curiosity. - focus on securing improved outcomes for children/young people.

+- build a culture of openness and transparency where all staff are able to demonstrate understanding of their role and responsibility to safeguard and promote the welfare of children/young people. - every child/young person is entitled to a rich and rounded curriculum. - when issues arise, Head Teacher should speak out, addressing them internally where possible and engaging in a multi-agency response when required in accordance with interagency procedures.

-5. Key processes
+5. Key Processes

 All staff should be aware of the guidance issued by the Safeguarding Children Partnership's within the Threshold of need Guide in order to secure support and intervention for children/young people at the earliest possible opportunity in the least intrusive way.
-This document is integral to safeguarding children/young people in Bedford Borough's educational establishments and we will always use the Threshold of Need Guide to underpin decision-making.
+This document is integral to safeguarding children/young people in Bedford Borough's educational establishments and we will always use the <a href="https://document.org/linearing-need-color: blue the color: blue the